What are Equity Investments, and How Do They Work?

 How Equity Investment Works?

-Equities investment provides two main functions: it is a non-debt way for companies to raise money for growth and allow investors to share in the company's profits and growth.
+Equity investment serves two primary functions: it is a non-debt means for companies to raise capital for growth, and enables investors to share in the company's profits and growth.

 When you purchase a stock publicly or privately, you own a proportionate share of the company's assets, which equals its total assets minus total liabilities.